aspnetboilerplate/aspnetboilerplate/doc/WebSite/Feature-Management.md

 #### Value Feature

 Can be an **arbitrary value**.
-While it's stored and retrieved a string, numbers also can be stored as strings.
+While it's stored and retrieved as a string, numbers also can be stored as strings.

 For example, our application may be a task management application and we may have a limit for creating tasks in a month.
-Say that we have two different edition/package; one allows creating 1,000 tasks per month, while other allows creating 5,000 tasks per month.
-So, this feature should be stored as value, not simply true/false.
+Say that we have two different edition/package; one allows for creating 1,000 tasks per month, while the other allows for creating 5,000 tasks per month.
+This feature should be stored as a value, not simply as true or false.

 ### Defining Features

-A feature should be defined before checking.
-A [module](/Pages/Documents/Module-System) can define it's own features by deriving from **FeatureProvider** class.
-Here, a very simple feature provider that defines 3 features:
+A feature should be defined before it is checked.
+A [module](/Pages/Documents/Module-System) can define it's own features by deriving from the **FeatureProvider** class.
+Here's a very simple feature provider that defines 3 features:

     public class AppFeatureProvider : FeatureProvider